yunusskaratas/forecastr/README.md

-### What is forecastr?
+### What is SIRIUS?

-<a href='https://forecastr-io.herokuapp.com'>forecastr</a> is an experimental flask app I created as a proof of concept to see what it would take to create a UI on top of Facebook Prophet.
 It provides the user with a 3 step interface that guides them towards building a baseline forecast with Facebook Prophet.

 Here is a screenshot of the app after the user has built a forecast:<br/>
 <img src="https://raw.githubusercontent.com/garethcull/forecastr/master/static/img/app.png" width="1024" />